Today’s post is by Kate Manning.

 If you find that you are dissatisfied with your job, you many wonder whether you should begin the search for a new job or change career paths entirely.
 However, as most people are aware, the current state of the economy does not make it easy to switch jobs.
 According to an article in the New York Times, there are simply not enough job openings for workers to be unconcerned about quitting a job they do not enjoy.
 Clearly the decision to begin looking for another job or to change career fields is not one to be taken lightly.

 Therefore, if you start to question whether you should begin exploring a new career or find a different employer, you need to scrutinize your options.
 Many times professionals need to obtain additional training when deciding to pursue a different career.
-For example, an insurance agent that decides to pursue a career in nursing will need to go back to school to become certified or licensed as a nurse.
+For example, an insurance agent that decides to pursue a career in nursing will need to look into RN programs to go back to school to become certified or licensed as a nurse.
 This means that the individual will be forced to take out a loan, unless they can afford to pay for their training, as well as find time to go to school.
 Although it is possible to go back to school while working, it certainly is not always easy.

 It is also important to remember that once you complete any required training, you will actually need to find a job.
 According to Laura Peterson at USA Today, less than 44 percent of employers were planning to hire new graduates to fill positions in their company in 2010.
 This is much less than the 58 percent of employers the were looking for new graduates in 2008 and the 79 percent considering new grads in 2007.